“It hurts the most when the person that made you feel so special yesterday makes you feel so unwanted today.” Healthyplace.com

 They don’t know any better.
 They don’t possess the skills and people knowledge that could help them make better choices.

-They set their sights low – because they don’t expect much for themselves.
+They set their sights low – because they don’t have high expectations.
 It can be linked to a low-self-esteem.
 She accepts the first guy interested – fearing he might be the last one that will show interest.

 Fear of being alone or on their own.
 They choose to commit to a new relationship quickly before they got to new the guy well – than being on their own.

 Extreme physical attraction.
-Sexual tension you can feel.
+Sexual tension can be felt.
 While interest is essential, it might numb your brain to tell you about other worrisome qualities the guy has.

 What makes women stay in a bad relationship?